sstelfox/stelfox.net/content/notes/naming_scheme.md

 ```

 The second name is a CNAME intended to be redirectable to new instances or
-servers if an old one dies or otherwise needs to be decomissioned.
-This is tied
+servers if an old one dies or otherwise needs to be decommissioned.
+This is
-directly to the function of the machine, while letting the machine behind the
+tied directly to the function of the machine, while letting the machine behind
-name be replaceable.
+the name be replaceable.

 This name is a combination of a short purpose code, a serial number (indicating
 the specific instances of the purpose), what environment it runs in